johnniewalker/svn-ancestry/README.md

 # Research Search Missions

 I have tried to find a tool that helps this process.

+## Google Searches

 In order to understand my thought process (and therefore those of the potential users of the tool that I am making), here are the queries for some search  that I have done whilst trying to solve this problem:

 * static analyse some php that you want to hive off into a different project
 * static analysis some php that you want to hive off into a different project